 - assess your attention to detail, such as neatness, spelling and grammar

 - create a record of your employment history that includes your signature.

-When you’re applying for a job, the application form is your marketing tool—it gives you a great opportunity to introduce your skills and experience to the employer.
+When you’re applying for a job, the application form is your marketing tool.
+It gives you a great chance to introduce your skills and experience to the employer.
 Use the following suggestions to make the most of that opportunity.

 - Find out about the company before applying so you know what skills, knowledge and experience they want.